mm6/InternetOfThingsCourse/projects/project1/Project1.md

      }
 }
 ```
-9) ***Study the code above.*** After compiling and deploying the code to your Argon, use a shell and check if the CLI is working properly.
+9) ***Study the code above.*** After compiling and deploying the code to your Photon 2, use a shell and check if the CLI is working properly.

 ```
 particle serial monitor